-The HCA program offers several specialization areas to fit your career.
+The MHA in Health Care Administration program offers several specialization areas to fit your career.

 By Pamela Johnson, March 2016

-Going into the HCA program in 2012, I had not given much forethought into a specific career or planned a specific career path.
-My bottom-line was to graduate with the Masters of Science in Health Care Administration Degree and secure employment.
+Going into the Master’s in Health Care Administration program in 2012, I had not given much forethought into a specific career or planned a specific career path.
+My bottom-line was to graduate with the Master's in Health Care Administration Degree and secure employment.
 A degree, in my mind, qualified me to work anywhere and do anything in administration in the health care field.
 That is just it; obtaining such a degree presents you with infinite opportunities!
 In fact, I never realized that having so many career options could make job search after graduation difficult, but it has.

 Decide on a Specialization and stick with it!